3191110276/intersight-mcp/README.md

 - a local `intersight-mcp` binary for your platform
 - Cisco Intersight OAuth credentials if you want live reads or writes

-Configure your MCP client to launch the binary as a local stdio command:
+Configure your MCP client to launch the binary as a local stdio command.
+For example:

 ```json
 {